Myanmar's military seizes power in coup after detaining leader Aung San Suu Kyi and ruling party politicians - KRDO

 What led to the coup

-In its announcement, signed by the newly installed acting President and former military general, Myint Swe, the military alleges that voter fraud took place in the November 8, 2020 elections and said they had detained political leaders for “failing to take actions, not following the request to postpone lower house and upper house parliament sessions.”
+The November election was only the second democratic vote since the country emerged from 50 years of isolationist military rule in 2011.

+The military has alleged that voter fraud took place during the poll, which delivered a far bigger majority for Suu Kyi’s party than many had anticipated, including those in the military.

-Last week, a military spokesperson said it would not rule out a coup if the military’s claims of alleged voter fraud into the November 2020 election were not investigated.
+Last week, a military spokesperson said it would not rule out a coup if the unfounded allegations of voter fraud were not properly investigated.
+On Monday it moved to act on that claim, reasserting its authority with the arrest of numerous political leaders for “failing to take action.”

-Myanmar’s election commission on Thursday rejected claims of voter fraud, saying any errors — such as duplicated names on voter lists — were not enough to impact the result of the vote.
+Myanmar’s election commission had previously rejected the allegations made by the military, saying any errors, such as duplicated names on voter lists, were not enough to impact the result of the vote.

+The sudden coup has surprised some observers, who point out that the military already wields significant power.

+United Nations Special Rapporteur on Human Rights for Myanmar, Tom Andrews, told CNN that the coup is a “real mystery.”

+The arrest of Nobel laureate Suu Kyi marks a potentially volatile moment for the fledgling democracy.

+Though her international reputation has been tarnished in recent years by allegations of genocide against the Rohingya, the former democracy icon remains enormously popular in Myanmar where she commands broad and loyal support, especially among the country’s majority Bamar ethnic group.
-Nobel laureate Suu Kyi is widely considered a hero of democracy in Myanmar, where she spent 15 years under house arrest as part of a decades-long fight against military rule.

-Following her release, Suu Kyi led her party to a landslide victory in Myanmar’s 2015 elections, establishing its first civilian government after decades of isolation and military authoritarianism.
+Suu Kyi spent 15 years under house arrest as part of a decades-long fight against military rule.
+Five years after her release, she led her party to a landslide victory in Myanmar’s 2015 elections, establishing its first civilian government after decades of isolation and military authoritarianism.

-But her international reputation has been tarnished in recent years by allegations of genocide against Myanmar’s Muslim Rohingya population.
-Myanmar denies the charges and has long claimed to have been targeting terrorists.

 On Monday human rights non-government organization Burma Rights UK said in a post to their Twitter that the news of Suu Kyi’s detention was “devastating.”